 A Classic Crafty Bird Feeder

-We made a pine cone bird feeder today, giving our friends in the sky something to snack on.
+We made a pine cone crafty bird feeder today, giving our friends in the sky something to snack on.
 There’s a few different ways to craft a bird feeder, but we chose the classic kind using peanut butter and bird seed.

-Pine Cone Bird Feeder
+Pine Cone Crafty Bird Feeder

-Here’s a video we made showing how to make a Pine Cone Bird Feeder.
+Here’s a video we made showing how to make a Pine Cone Crafty Bird Feeder.
 My son was the camera man, so I apologize if you get a little motion sick!

 • pine cones